 In this message you’ll discover if your distractions are really costing you.
 If they are softly becoming the things you love and desire more than God.
 You’ll learn to discern if friendships with men might be becoming emotional affairs.
 We’ll see how God’s Word offers real-life intimacy with Jesus.
 And the power to love and serve others with risk and courage, so we can live a reality far more life-giving than escape. (from Godsight)

 At twenty-nine I was diagnosed with rheumatoid arthritis and began a daily struggle with pain and diminished mobility.
-From my own journey I’ll help you look at your longings in the light of eternity.
+Sharing insights from my own journey and God’s word we’ll look at our expectations and longings in the light of eternity.
 Are we setting ourselves up for disappointment and boredom because we are making the good things the ultimate things?
 The more we discover what a treasure Jesus is, the more we offer him to the world through our lives and gifts, whatever our limitations, that’s the “holiday at the sea.” (from Godsight)

 All You Need is Love (or Obedience?)
 To listen to today’s culture, the greatest good is romantic love.
 To listen to our church culture we might think that the greatest good is obedience.
 Choosing Christ each day, that act of the will, is that what God mainly desires from us?
 If you choose Jesus more from the commitment of your will than the desire of your heart, isn’t that OK?
 Is joy too much to long for?